DinoChiesa/salted/README.md

 * This has not been tested with very large files.

-* The passphrase is always and only accepted as a command-line option.
-No silent input is possible.
+* There is no way to specify the argon2 parameters for key generation.
+They're fixed at the RFC 9106 recommendation.

-* The handling of filename is naive.
+* There's no option to compress the data before encrypting.

-* There's no option to compress the data.
+* When redirecting the output to stdout, the prompt for passphrase will appear in the output.